 Samsung is doing well in the budget and mid-range smartphone section.
-The overhaul of its budget phones with the new ‘A‘ & ‘M‘ series have yielded fruitful results for the South Korean conglomerate.
+The overhaul of its budget phones with the new ‘A‘ & ‘M‘ series has yielded fruitful results for the South Korean conglomerate.
 The company launched Galaxy A30 back in March of 2019 and recently launched its ‘s‘ variant aka Samsung Galaxy A30s in India and other parts of the world.
-Launched about a month ago in Nepal, Samsung is now discounting the A30s as a part of its 50th-anniversary celebration.
+Launched about a month ago in Nepal, Samsung is now offering price-cut on the A30s as a part of its 50th-anniversary celebration.

 Samsung Galaxy A30s Overview